tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Allows dwc:eventDate to be excluded in a bdq:ParameterizedTest.
+			<td>Allows dwc:eventDate to be excluded in a bdqval:ParameterizedTest.
 The default is to include the dwc:eventDate in the Test, but it may be excluded to allow a dwc:dateIdentified to be prior to the dwc:eventDate.</td>
 		</tr>
 		<tr>
 			<td>Comments</td>